California Self Defense Laws

 California Self Defense Laws: Related Resources

-Learn More About Your Self Defense Case with a Free Evaluation
+Learn More About Your Self Defense Case: Contact an Attorney

 While homicide and other violent crimes are usually charged as serious felonies, there are instances where the defendant may have acted within his or her rights.
 Specifically, the use of deadly force in self defense -- if justified and backed up by the facts -- will result in an acquittal of such charges.
-If you have been involved in such a case, you should consider getting a free legal evaluation of your case by a criminal defense attorney.
+If you have been involved in such a case, you should consider a criminal defense attorney near you.

 Contact a qualified attorney.